Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

-It should also be noted that the high-level approach might typically be expected to reduce the size of the adjoint dependency data.
-For example, since the model is viewed in terms of high-level operations, complete solvers for time-dependent partial differential equations can be written and differentiated without the need for the algorithmic differentiation tool to build a record of procedure calls.
+A high-level approach might typically be expected to reduce the size of the adjoint dependency data.
+For example, when the forward is viewed in terms of high-level operations, complete solvers for time-dependent partial differential equations can be written and differentiated without the need for the algorithmic differentiation tool to build a record of procedure calls.
 Any intermediate variables involved in the lower-level calculations are also invisible to the high-level algorithmic differentiation tool, and so cannot generate further data dependencies.
-This observation is later used to motivate a checkpointing schedule in which the size of forward restart data and single-step non-linear dependency data is assumed to be the same.
+This observation is later used to motivate a checkpointing schedule which is optimal, in terms of the total number of forward steps, if the size of forward restart data and single-step non-linear dependency data is the same.